 An alternate method for a cannon connector is to use existing wires in the aircraft going thru the pressure bulkhead.
-The EDM-900/930 replaces the RPM, MAP, CHT, Oil Temperature, Oil Pressure Fuel Pressure, Fuel Flow and TIT gauges which have wires going thru the pressure bulkhead.
-Making a new hole in the pressure bulkhead is beyond the scope of this document and will require a DER or other FAA approval.
+The EDM-350 replaces the RPM, MAP, CHT, Oil Temperature, Oil Pressure Fuel Pressure, Fuel Flow and TIT gauges which have wires going thru the pressure bulkhead.
+Making a new hole in the pressure bulkhead is beyond the scope of this document and should be done according to best practices.

-11. Power Connection
+8. Power Connection

 The EDM automatically adapts to either a 14 or 28-volt electrical system.
-Master Bus power wire to the EDM should be 20ga copper connected directly to the master solenoid located at the battery to avoid a line drop when cranking.
+The Avionics Bus power wire to the EDM should be 20ga copper.
 A 5 amp circuit breaker is required.
 Connect the EDM ground wire to the engine block.
-The instrument is designed to reset at less than 10vdc bus power, therefore the instrument may reset on engine start (typical for 14vdc systems).
 For lighting, no connection to the aircraft dimmer system is required because the instrument dims automatically with reductions in ambient light.
-Required power for 900 or 930 is 1.0 amp at 14vdc
+Required power for the 350 is 1.0 amp at 14vdc

-12. Probe Wiring
+9. Probe Wiring